Azure/iotedge-lorawan-starterkit/docs/adr/003_documentation.md

 1. **Create a detached branch to keep static site**, called `gh-pages`.
 This allows for a place where the docs can be published from.

+1. **Versioning**: the tool [mike]() is used for managing the versions.

+1. Two different workflows will manage the deployment:

+   1. CI for each push to `docs/main` will automatically deploy version called `dev`
+   1. Manual workflow with parameter for `version` will deploy that version, set it to latest and additionally tag the repo with `docs@<version>`

 ## Open Questions

 - [x] Can multiple branches be locked in GitHub?
 E.g. ideally `docs/main` will be